Rosstat: An Overview

 Financial Indicators

-As a government-funded entity, Rosstat operates with support from the state budget.
+As a government-funded entity, Rosstat operates with financial support from the state budget.
 Unlike private enterprises, Rosstat does not generate revenue or profits.
 Its success is measured by the accuracy, timeliness, and comprehensiveness of the data it produces.

 Significant Events